steliosrousoglou/swipe50/README.md

 The spreadhsheet <b>must</b> be writeable by anyone with the url (for cs50 staff, it *must* be writeable only by our service account)<br>

 #Features
-Detects if spreadsheet is valid and accessible
+Detects if spreadsheet is valid and accessible<br>
-Detects if specified sheet is writeable
+Detects if specified sheet is writeable<br>
-Warns user an disables swiping functionality if unable to write to spreadsheet/sheet
+Warns user an disables swiping functionality if unable to write to spreadsheet/sheet<br>